 For many locations, cleaning your ice machine every six months will keep mold and slime at acceptable levels – but every work environment is different.
 Challenging environments need more professional cleanings – and many require employees to perform light cleaning every couple of weeks.
 In addition to knowing how to clean an ice machine, there are steps you can take to reduce contamination in your ice maker.
 We work with all of our customers to limit mold proliferation through increased cleanings and preventive measures (such as an ozone generator).

-How to Clean Your Ice Maker to Prevent Mold
+How to Clean an Ice Maker to Prevent Mold

 Cleaning areas at the first sign of mold is one way to limit the growth, but if it’s growing at a rapid pace, you’ll spend a lot of wasted energy trying to keep it at bay.
 There are other areas of your ice machine you can clean to help preventing mold from growing in the first place.